finol-digital/Card-Game-Simulator/docs/pages/roadmap.md

 # Roadmap

 ## What's New - v1.70
-- Accessibility: Preview cards on hover
 - Accessibility: Match card stack and dice view to the card view
+- Accessibility: Preview cards, stacks, and dice on hover
-- Game-Play: Automatically create D6 by default; use viewer to modify it, with option to type in dice number
+- Game-Play: Automatically create D6 by default; use viewer to modify it

 ## Active Sprint
 - Accessibility: New how-to videos